Cart»

 DOZEN

-Light blonde colour, a fine persistent mousse with an exquisitely fine bead.
+Light blonde hues, a fine persistent mousse with an exquisitely fine bead.
 An exciting bouquet of complex fruits, citrus and baked yeast characters.
 Pinot Noir forms the backbone of the palate, a robust sparkling wine with hints of red fruits, strawberry and currant, raspberry and delicious apple.
 Chardonnay offers nectarine, cashew and biscuit characters.
-An elegant, refreshing style that's drinking beautifully on release and will develop marvelous complexity.
+An elegant, refreshing style.

 Brian Croser, chief winemaker of Petaluma has been closely involved in the administration and evolution of the modern Australian wine industry.